Rated 'Excellent' on Trustpilot

 Food intolerances

-Our research showed that 1 in 4 people are intolerant to dairy, and nearly 2 in 10 people are intolerant to gluten or wheat.
+Our customer survey showed that 1 in 4 people are intolerant to dairy, and nearly 2 in 10 people are intolerant to gluten or wheat.
 However, the actual figures are believed to be much higher because so many people live with undiagnosed food intolerances.
 Discover the 'Signs of gluten intolerance'.

 IBS and imbalanced gut microbiome

 Imbalanced gut bacteria, where bad bacteria, parasites, fungi and other organisms build up in your gut over time, is a very common cause of bloating and IBS.
-Our survey showed 46% of people suffer IBS, of which bloating is the most common symptom.
+In our survey of 811 women and men, 46% said they suffer from IBS, of which bloating is the most common symptom.
 Learn about the 'Common and unusual symptoms of IBS'.
-Our survey also showed that Gut Works, the award-winning pre and probiotic with 50bn CFU, is 3x more effective than standard probiotics, and recommended by 8 out of 10 customers.

 PMS & Menopause

 Bloating is a common symptom of the menstrual cycle due to hormonal changes that affect the movement of food through your stomach, and the small and large intestines to your colon (also known as ‘motility of the gut’), which can lead to bloating.
-Hormonal changes also have the same affect for women going through menopause, with 60% of women experiencing bloating through the peri-menopause and menopause.
+Hormonal changes also have the same affect for women going through menopause, with our survey showing 60% of women experienced bloating through the perimenopause and menopause.
 The hormonal changes and bloating only serve to add to the challenges with maintaining a healthy weight during menopause, and contribute to fatigue during menopause.
 You may enjoy 'How to know if you're starting menopause' and '8 unusual symptoms of menopause'.

 Certain foods and drinks

-Our research of 811 men and women highlights the most common foods and drinks that cause bloating, with refined bread the #1 culprit.
+Our customer survey of 811 men and women highlights the most common foods and drinks that cause bloating, with refined bread the #1 culprit.

 Our bodies are simply not designed to easily digest and eliminate these foods through our stools, leading to bloating, IBS, unhealthy poo, constipation, excessive gas and much more.
 Learn more in ‘What does your poo say about your health?’.